uriva/gamlajs/README.md

 This library allows you to write in typescript/javascript using composition.

-It has two main advantages over the native functional APIs and similar libs (`ramda` and `lodash`):
+It has three main advantages over the native functional APIs and similar libs (`ramda` and `lodash`):

 1. It supports mixing async and sync functions
 1. It keeps typing information, so you get type safety when programming in pipelines.
+1. In case of exceptions you get a stack trace that logs your compositions too, so you can debug as usual.

 ## Use cases